 I originally became aware of Roll Over And Die: I Will Fight for an Ordinary Life with My Love and Cursed Sword through reviews of the light novel, by Kiki.
 A dark fantasy/yuri series sounded interesting to me, but it was also described as being extremely violent and I was worried that it might be a bit too macabre for my tastes.

 Then I heard about the manga adaptation, by Sunao Minakata, and how the grisly elements were somewhat toned down, when compared to the novel.
-So, I decided to take a chance on this series, and I’m happy that I did.
+I decided to take a chance on this manga series, and I’m happy that I did.

 When Flum is chosen to be a member of the party of heroes being assembled to defeat the Demon Lord, she finds herself in a pretty precarious situation.
 She has no magic power or fighting skills, only a rare ability, known as “Reversal”, which she has no idea how to use.
 Despite this, she joins the other heroes on their journey, in the hopes that she’ll be able to find some way to be useful to them.
-As time passes, and she remains weak and powerless, however, some of her party members start to grow distant or to treat her with open contempt.
-Finally, one of them decides to take matters into his on hands and sells her into slavery, in order to finally be rid of her.
+As time passes and she remains weak and powerless, however, some of her party members start to grow distant or to treat her with open contempt.
+Finally, one of them decides to take matters into his own hands and sells her into slavery, in order to finally be rid of her.
 Flum finds herself flung into a prison, along with a group of other slaves who’ve been deemed “worthless”, and a horde of undead creatures is released in there with them, so that their owner can watch them get torn apart for his amusement.
 The only weapon in the cell is a cursed sword, purposefully left there to taunt them.
 But, if she’s going to die either way, Flum decides that she wants to go down fighting and takes hold of the cursed blade – and that’s when her destiny is changed forever.

 I’m really glad that I decided to give Roll Over And Die a shot.
 This manga has pulse-pounding action, a sympathetic and indominable heroine and hints of a romance brewing between Flum and Milkit, another slave whom Flum rescued.